CGCookie/retopoflow/docs/v4/strokes.md

 ![](images/strokes_i_01.jpg)

+After creating an I Strip, you can use `Alt Scroll` to shift the bridge along the loop you connected to.

 ### L Strip

 An L Strip is created when you draw starting from the end of one selected set of vertices, create a corner, and end on a vertex that is connected to the original selection.